 Dr Pia Palme, born in Vienna, is a composer, performer, and researcher freely roaming between disciplines.
 Her main interest in scenic works.
 Listening perception is at the heart of her work.
-Her oeuvre includes instrumental, vocal, and electronic music, media compositions, and scenic works; she is known as a versatile performer with her contrabass recorder.
+Her oeuvre includes instrumental, vocal, and electronic music, media compositions, performances, and music theatre works.
+She is known as an experimental performer with her contrabass recorder.
 Pia Palme surrounds her practice with critical reflections and theoretical explorations.
 She holds a doctorate in composition from the University of Huddersfield, UK, where she conducted artistic research for her portfolio The Noise of Mind: A Feminist Practice in Composition (2017) under Liza Lim.
-As Principal Investigator of the research project On the Fragility of Sounds she currently continues her work at the KUG University for Music and Performing Arts Graz, Austria, with musicologist and co-researcher Christina Lessiak.
-Here, Pia Palme explores music theatre and composition, framing her artistic activity as political discipline against the background of global interdependency and crisis.
+As Principal Investigator in the research project On the Fragility of Sounds she currently continues her work at the KUG University for Music and Performing Arts Graz, Austria, with musicologist and co-researcher Christina Lessiak.
+Here, Pia Palme continues her depth explorations in music theatre and composition, framing her artistic activity as political discipline against the background of global interdependency and crisis.

 Lena Hengl, born in Freistadt (Austria), currently studies Musicology at the University of Performing Arts Graz and Karl Franzens University Graz.
 She also is a songwriter and musician.
 Since 2019, she works as student assistance in the library of the music aesthetics institute of University of Performing Arts Graz, and from January to June 2020 she assists in the PEEK-Project On the fragility of Sounds.
 Further, she currently researches about contemporary female musicians of the right-wing scene in Germany and Austria.

 University of Sydney | Prof. Liza Lim, Composing Women Programme